Armandelij/IOS-Guide/Design Patters for iOS/Structural/Adapter Pattern.md

 The adapter pattern is about creating intermediary abstraction that translates to the old component of the new system.
 Sometimes it is called a wrapper because it wraps the object and provides a new interface.

-To implement the Adapter pattern you need to create a new object that will box the old one in, then you will iimplement the target interface by wrapping another adaptee object.
+To implement the Adapter pattern you need to create a new object that will box the old one in, then you will implement the target interface by wrapping another adaptee object.

 Adaptee: Is the object we are adapting to fit a specific target.